iBaiYang/blog/_posts/PHP/2019-04-18-PHP RabbitMQ相关.md

  *                       and end-byte.
 0 means standard extension limit (depends on librabbimq default frame size limit)
  *      'heartbeat'   => The delay, in seconds, of the connection heartbeat that the server wants.
  *                       0 means the server does not want a heartbeat.
 Note, librabbitmq has limited heartbeat support,
- *                       which means heartbeats checked only during blocking calls.
+ *                       which means heartbeats checked only during blocking calls.这个参数可以设置延长心跳检查时间 *
- *
  *      TLS support (see https://www.rabbitmq.com/ssl.html for details):
  *      'cacert' => Path to the CA cert file in PEM format..